andersjh/odscwest2020_jeff_anderson/README.md

   - Job Interview - This could be the only time I get to talk to these fascinating people, I'm going to get the most out of it
   - Coding Challenges - Learn what they are about
   - Failure is preparing you to help others
+- Build your brand
+  - github readme so important - first impression you make
+  - follow and interact online
+  - write, read, speak, youtube
+  - be kind

 ## Stories Are The Key To Success
 - What Story Does Your Data Tell?